Members

 ssharma@ucr.edu

-Sandeep has been a member of the Dr. Juan Pablo Giraldo lab since February 2022.
-His current research interest lies in the fabrication of carbon based nanocarriers to control plant pathogens.
+Sandeep has been a member of the Giraldo lab since February 2022.
+His current research interest lies in the fabrication of carbon based nanocarriers to control plant pests.
 Before joining Dr. Giraldo lab, he worked as a postdoc for a year with research focused on “Fabrication of halloysite nanotubes based nanocarrier for plant disease management” in Prof. Ester Segal lab at Technion-IIT, Israel.
 He received his Ph.D. degree (2015-2020) from Institute of Nano Science and Technology, Mohali-India, under the supervision of Dr. Vijayakumar Shanmugham.
 His Ph.D. research focused on the “Fabrication of Graphene-oxide based nanocarriers for agrochemicals delivery and to augment plant functions through nanobionics approach”.
-In 2014, he worked as a junior research fellow on a project “PCR based diagnosis of Mycobacterium Tuberculosis in patient samples” in Prof. Promod Mehta lab at M.D.
-University- India.
 He received his M.Sc. degree in Biotechnology in 2012 from M.D.
 University and B.Sc. in Biotechnology from

 Kurukshetra University- India in 2010.